Discussion in 'Pistons and NBA' started by chillfan23, Jul 19, 2010.

 Greg Monroe is a Center, he can't cover very far from the basket on defense, and as of right now he has no range on his shot.

 Too light and weak for a center.
 By the way, for the first time this season, we saw Monroe at power forward in the Dallas game.
 Looked good.
 As for defensive range away from the basket, Monroe is fine, better than JMAX, Ben Wallace, or CV, our other choices.
 He is a very active defender.

+After 17 games this is the lineup I think should be starting: Stuckey (only because he's better than Bynum) Rip (only because he won't come off the bench-big baby) Tay (only because I'm grounded in the reality that this coach won't dream of putting Tayshuan Prince on the bench) Ben Wallace (sadly our best rebounder) Greg Monroe.
 Lee is ABSOLUTELY right (did I just say that???)
 GM and Ben Wallce need to be paired up and CV and Max need to be paired up.
 You sub out GM and send in CV, now you have Ben/CV paired up (Charlie needs defensive backup).
 Next Sub in Max for Ben and you have a pairing of Max/CV, one good scorer and one good defender (2 bad rebounders) but only for about 3 to four minutes an dif they're out there with McGrady, Daye, Tay, Rip or Stuckey the perimeter players can help out on the glass.

 The rebounding thing is why I propose that JMAX and Monroe get paired up, and then have CV and Ben Wallace be paired up.
 However, really, I would would actually rather see Summers play instead of CV.
 I know CV looks better this year - but on D, he is really hurting us.